 Bernice McNamara Memorial Scholarship

-The Bernice McNamara Memorial Scholarship Award supports young adults who have lost their parent to cancer and wanted to pursuing higher education.
+The Bernice McNamara Memorial Award supports young adults who have lost their parent to cancer and wanted to pursuing higher education.
 Applicant should have a citizen in United States.
 The application deadline is 3 January, 2015.

-LIFE Lessons Scholarship Program
+LIFE Lessons program

-The Life Lessons Scholarship Program is open to high school seniors and current undergraduate college students who have lost their parents.
+The Life Lessons program is open to high school seniors and current undergraduate college students who have lost their parents.
 Students may submit an essay or video describing how the loss of their parent has impacted their lives.
 Candidates must be between the ages of 17 and 24.
 Applicant can sent online applications from February 3, 2015 to March 3, 2015.

 H. “Howie” McClennan Scholarship

 The International Association of Firefighters provide scholarship to students whose parents were firefighters and lost their lives in the line of duty.
 The studentships are awarded based on financial need, aptitude promise and demonstrated academic achievement.
 The application deadline is February 1 annually.